eitanrapa/Planetary-Exploration-Tool/README.md

 # Planetary-Exploration-Tool (PET)

 - Ground swaths calculated through look angle geometry instead of maximum incidence angle
-- For ground intersects, nadir is sweeped instead of plane perpendicular to the velocity
 - No SAR unwrapping error included
 - Only works for repeat ground track orbits, otherwise we would have to do georeferencing to match swaths
 - Plotting projections assuming biaxial ellipsoids